Wapping

 Wapping (/ˈwɒpɪŋ/) is an area in the borough of Tower Hamlets in London, England.
 It is in East London and part of the East End.
-Wapping is on the north bank of the River Thames between Tower Bridge to the west, and Shadwell to the east.
-This position gives the district a strong maritime character.
+Wapping is on the north bank of the River Thames, and was at one time a district with a strong maritime character.

 The area was historically composed of two parishes, St George in the East, and the much smaller St John's.
 Urbanisation of the shoreline began in earnest after the draining of Wapping marsh, and the consolidation of the river wall in the late 16th century.
 Many of the original buildings were demolished during the construction of the London Docks and Wapping was further seriously damaged during the Blitz.
 As the Port of London declined after the Second World War, the area became run down, with the great warehouses left empty.
 Some were demolished, but others such as Tobacco Dock survive.
 The area underwent further change during the 1980s when warehouses started to be converted into luxury flats.

 Rupert Murdoch moved his News International printing and publishing works into Wapping in 1986, resulting in a trade union dispute that became known as the "Battle of Wapping".